flbdx/maskuni/README.md

 In addition:
 - a line may be commented out by starting the line with `#`
 - the backslash `\` character can be used to escape another char (`\,` for a comma or `\#` for a `#`)
-- as an extension, Maskgen allows up to 9 custom charsets at the beginning of a line
+- as an extension, Maskuni allows up to 9 custom charsets at the beginning of a line

 ### Bruteforce file syntax
 Bruteforce are specified by a file with the following syntax: